-Researchers Mary Madden and Michele Gilman share insights into the vulnerabilities that low-income people face as a result of the collection and aggregation of big data and the application of predictive analytics.
+This chat was followed by “Privacy and Poverty”, a discussion with privacy researchers Mary Madden and Michele Gilman.
+Mary and Michele shared insights into the vulnerabilities that low-income people face as a result of the collection and aggregation of big data and the application of predictive analytics.